 Liver cancer in dogs, especially metastatic liver cancer, is quite common and unfortunately hard to detect because many dogs do not show any symptoms until at a very late stage.
 Moreover, many symptoms are rather indistinct.
-Read this page to learn more about the symptoms, causes, diagnosis and conventional treatment of canine liver cancer.

-Liver cancer is a silent killer - it happens rather frequently in canines and since many dogs do not show any distinct symptoms until it is too late, it feels as if the cancer can raise its head and kill overnight.
+Liver cancer is a silent killer.
+It happens rather frequently in canines and since many dogs do not show any distinct symptoms until it is too late, it feels as if the cancer can raise its head and kill overnight.

 As dog parents, we need to be mindful of this killer cancer and educate ourselves as much as we can.